Statement Of Information Practices

 - gives you the right to request access to and correction of your personal health records

-On April 13, 2000, the Personal Information and Electronic Documents Act (PIPEDA) was passed.
-This law:
+The Personal Information and Electronic Documents Act (PIPEDA) passed in 2000:

 - governs how private sector organizations collect, use and disclose personal information in the course of commercial business, with a focus on the use of electronic documents – specifically designed to promote consumer trust in e-commerce.